simple-crypto/simple-website/vision.md

 * <strong><em>Encouraging public audits</em></strong>.
 Following an established practice in cryptography and security research, we aim to combine all the solutions we implement with challenges based on public data sets and to reward the possible detection of security flaws in our designs with bug bounties.
+We will also make all our security analysis tools available under open source licenses.

 * <strong><em>Complementing the industrial ecosystem</em></strong>.
 As a non-profit organisation,
 the SIMPLE-Crypto association does not aim to compete with established industrial actors.